 Serving Size 1 capsule

-10 to 1 extract, meaning it is 10 times as potent as regular powder
+10 to 1 extract, meaning the active ingredients are 10 times as concentrated as regular powder.

 Recommendations: One asparagus capsule in the morning and lunch or as directed by your health care provider.